 Olga´s newest venture is into the world of opera and Lieder, and she has just completed a Masters degree in opera repetiteur with Boris Schafer at the Norwegian Opera and Ballett.
-She recently took part in the Oxford Lieder Festival performing a Norwegian programme with mezzosoprano Eira Sjaastad Huse, and she was the pianist for the "Carmen on tour" production for Bergen Nasjonale Opera.
+She recently took part in the Oxford Lieder Festival performing a Norwegian programme with mezzosoprano Eira Sjaastad Huse, and she was the pianist for the "Carmen on tour" production for Bergen Nasjonale Opera in 2018.

 Olga was awarded the 1st place in the Norwegian National Music Competition for Youth in 2005, 2007, 2009, 2011 and 2012.
 She has played at venues in Norway such as Troldhaugen in Bergen, Munch-museet, the University of Oslo, Ibsenhuset, Drammen Teater and Blaafarveverket.
 In April 2013 she performed Rachmaninov's Piano Concerto no.2 with the University Symphony Orchestra (USO) in the University Aula in Oslo.
 She has also been a part of the "Ad Astra" Summer Concert Series in Drøbak, and collaborated with the eminent string trio ElveEnsemblet Telemark.
 In March 2015 she performed Sinding's Piano Quintet with the Vilnius String Quartet playing at the Johan Halvorsen Musikkfest in Drammen, Norway.
 In 2016 she was a soloist with the Bergen Philharmonic Orchestra at "De Unges Konsert".